DAY 01: Reach Mcleodganj (2000m)

 DAY 03: Triund (2875m) - Laka Got (3300m) (Trek / 4 - 5 hrs)

-Now we are on the main trail leading to the pass.
-Today we will again hike through forest of oak and rhododendron to reach Laka Got, which is a good camping site.
-Alternately we can hike for some more time and camp at Lahesh caves.
+The trail from Triund climbs to a ridge and traverse towards right to reach laka Got.
+Today we will again hike through forest of oak and rhododendron.
+Laka Got is a temporary shepherd camp and is situated at the snout of small glacier, which is full of snow and ice in early summer, and the snow melts away during the monsoon.
 Laka Got is a big alpine meadow which marks the start of boulder and scree fields.
 Along the trail we are likely to meet the gaddi shepherds who inhabit the region and get to interact with them and know more about their way of life.
 Overnight in tents.

 Today is the big day!
 We scale the pass and get back to our campsite by evening time.
 It’s going to be a long and exhausting day but we are going to be more than suitably rewarded for our effort.
 We have an early breakfast and start hiking through steep scree terrain to reach Lahesh caves.
 From the caves to the pass it is a completely uphill hike and we are going to take about 3-4 hrs to make it to the top.
 The route can become slightly technical at certain points depending upon the snow conditions but our guides will be there to assist you throughout so there’s nothing that you need to be concerned about.
 On top of the pass you will surely feel like being on top of the world with outstanding views all around.
 You get views of the snow-capped peaks of Pir Panjal range, Mani Mahesh, Kailash peak and the underlying Kangra valley.
 After taking pictures and soaking in the views we will hike back to the campsite.
 Overnight in tents.